Adalab/modulo-3-evaluacion-final-NormaDeveloper/README.md

-## Assignment
+## Description

-The exercise consists of developing a web application with a list of Harry Potter characters, which we can filter by the name of the character, for example.
-This project is developed with React.
+This is a web application search engine for Harry Potter characters developed with REACT.
+It allows you to filter the characters by name, house, species, dead characters and also sort them alphabetically.

 ### Tech stack and Tools